LilianaKor/Liliana-QA-portfolio/README.md

 ## 💬 Questions?
 Feedback?

+## 🧪 Your Test in Allure: Environment Section Is Displayed
+✅ Status: Passed
+➡️ Your test ran successfully, and all assertions passed.

-🧩 What’s Great About This Report?
+## 🧩 What’s Great About This Report?
 It shows every action your test did — from login to UI assertion.

 Readable structure → anyone in your team can quickly understand the flow.